SilverCobra-prog/SilverCobra-prog.github.io/index.md

 ## About Me

-I am a Ph.D. student at Sumukh Venkatesh
+I am a high school student at Evergreen Valley High School

 ## Research Interests